FSI Digital Logo

 A: Plan 10-15 hours for a comprehensive application.
 Start early, gather all required documents, and have trusted advisors review your submission before submitting.

-Important Dates & Application Timeline
+What are the Important Dates & Timeline?

 Early February 2026